 IT solutions are proving to be the solution to many of the challenges posed in what may well be an era of working from home and physical distancing long after the outbreak is a thing of the past.
 IT solutions bring with them new and often challenging risks, but are often a great way to eliminate, control or manage other business risks.

 Etienne Shardlow is CEO of Symphonise Consulting.
-With 24 years of experience in Information Technology, Etienne is our lead trainer and senior consultant.
+With 25 years of experience in Information Technology, Etienne is our lead trainer and senior consultant.
+He is qualified in numerous best practice frameworks and methodologies in the project management, governance of IT, change management and IT Service Management space.
 He is a certified ITIL Managing Professional and ITIL Expert.
-He is qualified in numerous best practice frameworks and methodologies in the project management, governance of IT, change management and IT Service Management space.